Nikola Vaptsarov: Legacy

+Post-war Bulgarian communist authorities revered him as an activist and revolutionary poet, presenting his poetry collection as an example of proletarian literature.
+His work was also widely published in Soviet-bloc countries.
 In 1949, the Bulgarian Naval Academy was renamed Nikola Vaptsarov Naval Academy.
-On 3 December 1953, he received posthumously the International Peace Award.
-His Selected Poems were published in London in 1954, by Lawrence & Wishart, translated into English with a foreword by British poet Peter Tempest.
-His poetry has been translated in 98 languages throughout the world.
-Vaptsarov Peak in eastern Livingston Island, Antarctica is named after the famous Bulgarian poet.

-Today, Nikola Vaptsarov's childhood home in Bansko and residence in Sofia are both museums.
+In 1953, he received posthumously the International Peace Award.
+His Selected Poems was published in London in the 1950s, by Lawrence & Wishart, translated into English with a foreword by British poet Peter Tempest.
+Vaptsarov Peak in eastern Livingston Island, Antarctica, is named after the famous Bulgarian poet.
+Vaptsarov's childhood home in Bansko and residence in Sofia are both museums.
+In Bulgaria, a prosecution office, journalists and social activists proposed a repeal of his death sentence.